 Ephesians 5:5-7 states clearly, "For this you know, that no fornicator, unclean person, nor covetous man, who is an idolater, has any inheritance in the kingdom of Christ and God.
 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
 Therefore do not be partakers with them."

 I long thought he Bible stated clearly that hell is eternal for those who don't follow Christ (Isaiah 66:24; Matthew 3:12; Matthew 18:8; Matthew 25:41,46; Mark 9:43-44; Luke 3:17; John 5:24; Romans 9:22; 2 Thessalonians 1:8-9; Jude 1:7; Jude 1:12-13; Revelation 14:11; Revelation 20:14-15).
 I figured that those in hell will not cease to sin, in fact, their sin will probably only be accelerated as they curse God.
 I cannot picture this cursing being before the throne of the Lord God and His angels but we shall see.
 Hell is outside of time in another dimension which is something we cannot comprehend until we have been there.
-I am not convinced it is eternal for all.
+I am not convinced it is eternal for all but that is my position for now until I have further revelation.
 Hell was prepared for the devil and his angels, not for us.
-I think people may have a way out when they have been restored and purified by Christ.
-It's not the Catholic doctrine of purgatory and again, we don't know how it will work.
+Will people have a way out when they have been restored and purified by Christ?
+I'm not sure.
+It's probably not the Catholic doctrine of purgatory (which isn't in the Bible) and again, we don't know how it will work.

 An argument I made for eternal punishment is this: If a man receives a $2 fine for a crime, you can be sure that the crime he committed was trivial.
 However, if you hear of a criminal getting multiple life-sentences without parole, you can surmise that the crime he committed was very serious.
 The penalty given, gives us understanding of the nature of the crime.
 The penalty for sin is death and damnation - life without parole.
 The sentence is eternal.
 This is harsh by any human standard, however, God's standard is infinitely higher than ours.
 He is perfect and holy, and the best of us is desperately wicked in His sight.
 If we sinned a mere ten times a day through lustful thoughts, greed, ingratitude, bad actions, etc., - over a 70 year life that comes to 255,500 sins that God must punish.
 However, Jesus took our punishment as a sin offering.
 Why does there need to be two punishments for the same sin?